shikijs/shiki/README.md

 [![NPM version](https://img.shields.io/npm/v/shikiji?color=a1b858&label=)](https://www.npmjs.com/package/shikiji)

-An ESM-focused rewrite of [shiki](https://github.com/shikijs/shiki), a beautiful syntax highlighter based on TextMate grammar.
+An ESM-focused rewrite of [shiki](https://github.com/shikijs/shiki), a beautiful syntax highlighter based on TextMate grammars.

 ## Changes

-- All assets served as pure-ESM, no more CDN, no more assets
+- All grammars/themes/wasm served as pure-ESM, no more CDN, no more assets
 - Portable.
 No Node.js APIs, works in Cloudflare Workers
 - Drop CJS and IIFE build, focus on ESM
 - Bundles languages/themes on-demand
 - API simplified
+- Please don't hate me Pine 😜

 // WIP, documents will be updated later.